Frequently Asked Questions

 Awesome!
 Please send me a message via my contact form with details about you, your publishing company, the book proposal, the amount of the advance, the royalty rate, the time frame, and any other relevant info.
 I look forward to hearing from you!

-Can I pay you to put a text link on your website?
+Can I advertise on your website or pay you to put up a text link?

-No, I don't place paid text links on any of my sites.
+No, I don't have advertising or paid text links on any of my sites.